Information for organizations developing or renovating affordable housing.

 Green building standards

-BC Housing takes a leadership role in creating sustainable housing in British Columbia.
+We take a leadership role in creating sustainable housing in British Columbia.
 When designing affordable housing developments, we implement energy and sustainability design standards.
 When designing affordable housing developments with funding from BC Housing, there are several third-party rating systems we recommend.

 Passive House is a standard developed in Europe and has been in use for over 20 years.
 The standard combines a maximum heating energy intensity (heating energy per square metre) with maximum air leakage rate, and puts the majority of the emphasis on passive elements in building design.